The AJW has created its own performance series in order to provide a platform for new jazz in Santa Fe -

 In addition to his performance career, Emery has contributed to music education through master classes and residencies at institutions such as Stanford, Columbia, Skidmore, Dartmouth, UCLA, and USC.
 He also taught jazz ensemble and private guitar lessons for eight years at SUNY/Orange in New York state.

 On August 21, James will be premiering a new version of his Neo Trio with Alex Murzyn on woodwinds and John Funkhouser on bass.
 Entropy Gallery is at 1220 Parkway Drive, Santa Fe, NM 87507.
-Tickets are $10 at the door
+Tickets are $20 at the door with advance tickets available at Hold My Ticket: https://tickets.holdmyticket.com/tickets/451390